- Response Summary

 Most of my parallel computing with NERSC has been for homework assignments and projects for the CS 267 (parallel computing) course at UCB.
 I also run serial benchmarks on NERSC machines, for performance comparisons between architectures for various sparse matrix operations.
 In the future, I plan to use NERSC computers for development and testing of parallel numerical algorithms.

 NERSC provides a stable computer environment for large number of processors.
 It does that well.
-I realise there are many diverse demands for its resources, but my overall comment would be: during core working hours, high priority should be given to developer queues or else the inertia of the production runs (especially encouraged through rebates on > 1024 processor jobs ) swamps the machine.
+I realize there are many diverse demands for its resources, but my overall comment would be: during core working hours, high priority should be given to developer queues or else the inertia of the production runs (especially encouraged through rebates on > 1024 processor jobs ) swamps the machine.
 Without development there is a dwindling return for all our efforts.

 I perform large-scale calculations that require a huge amount of floating-point operations and a lot of storage, both of which are provided by NERSC.